JustinTong0323/chimera-research/README.md

   <a href="#examples"><b>Examples</b></a> |
 </p>

-**🚀 chimera is a multi-LLM serving system that achieves >2× cost savings and 3.3× more SLO attainment through flexible GPU sharing.**
+**🚀 Chimera is a multi-LLM serving system that achieves >2× cost savings and 3.3× more SLO attainment through flexible GPU sharing.**

 ## About

 Serving multiple large language models (LLMs) raises cost and performance challenges.
 Today's systems usually dedicate one or a group of GPUs to a specific model, leading to low GPU utilization.

-chimera tackles this challenge through flexible GPU sharing, enabling multiple models to share one or more GPUs via time-sharing or space-sharing.
+Chimera tackles this challenge through flexible GPU sharing, enabling multiple models to share one or more GPUs via time-sharing or space-sharing.
 To meet latency service-level objectives (SLOs), it employs a scheduling algorithm that dynamically adjusts the sharing policy based on runtime workload patterns.
-Compared to existing systems, chimera delivers over 2× cost savings and a 3.3× improvement in SLO attainment.
+Compared to existing systems, Chimera delivers over 2× cost savings and a 3.3× improvement in SLO attainment.

-chimera implements its system on top of [SGLang](https://github.com/sgl-project/sglang).
+Chimera implements its system on top of [SGLang](https://github.com/sgl-project/sglang).

 ### Core Innovations

-chimera introduces two fundamental innovations:
+Chimera introduces two fundamental innovations:

 **🔧 Flexible Cross-Model Memory Coordination**
 - **On-demand memory allocation**: We decouple virtual and physical GPU memory allocation, enabling dynamic memory redistribution across models without engine modifications.
-- **Fast model activation**: chimera supports warm-start through pre-initialized SGLang engines.
+- **Fast model activation**: Chimera supports warm-start through pre-initialized SGLang engines.
 It also supports parallel model weight loading.
 Together, this reduces the model activation time (tested 1B to 70B) to <1.5s.

 **📊 Two-Level Demand-Aware Scheduling**
 - **Global scheduler**: Smart model placement across GPUs to balance the load for better performance.